Skip to main content

 Worked example: MNIST

-# Default run
+# Default run (historical reference)

 zo build plans/mnist-digit-classifier.md